Laplacian Pair State Transfer on Total Graphs: Introduction

 \section{Introduction}

-Let $G$ be a simple finite connected undirected graph and $L_G$ is the Laplacian matrix of $G$.
-Also, let $\mathbf{i} := \sqrt{-1}$ and $t$ is a real number.
-The \textit{transition matrix} of $G$ with respect to $L_G$, denoted $U_G(t)$, is defined as
+Let $G$ be a finite simple connected undirected graph.
+Let $A_G$ and $L_G$ be the adjacency matrix and the Laplacian matrix of $G$, respectively.
+Also, let $t$ be a real number and $\mathbf{i} := \sqrt{-1}$.
+The \textit{transition matrix} of $G$ with respect to $A_G$, denoted $H_G(t)$, is defined as